NigelThomas/hiveperf/README.md

 The target Hive table is created in the Hive schema `hiveperf` with the name `hive_edr_data`.
 The SQL is in `hive_edr_hiveperf.sql` and needs to be copied to the Hive cluster.

-The docker instance does not attempt to manage the remote Hive table; you shoud manually remove data from the table before test runs by connecting to
+The docker instance does not attempt to manage the remote Hive table; you shoud manually remove data from the table before test runs by:

+* ssh to a suitable server (`guavus@192.168.141.102`)
+* sudo su -
+* kinit
+* use beeline to access tables

 ## Install s-Server schema and credentials